 To execute this feature, click on Map and tick both Edit Hex Layer and Select Item(s).
 Now select your chosen map positions and then either press F6 or click on File and select Export Map Positions.
-This will generate a text file called map\positions.txt in the main Strategic Command directory pertaining to the game in question.
+This will generate a text file called mappositions.txt in the main Strategic Command WWII: War in Europe directory.

-You can then cut and paste the generated #MAP\POSITION text into the appropriate script event, though you might have to rename the control '#' entry to the appropriate name for some scripts.
+You can then cut and paste the generated #MAP_POSITION text into the appropriate script event, though you might have to rename the control '#' entry to the appropriate name for some scripts.